It might get easier for groups of consumers to sue financial companies for alleged wrongdoing.

 “Consumers should not be asked to sign away their legal rights when they open a bank account or credit card,” said CFPB Director Richard Cordray.
 “Companies are using the arbitration clause as a free pass to sidestep the courts and avoid accountability for wrongdoing.
 The proposals under consideration would ban arbitration clauses that block group lawsuits so that consumers can take companies to court to seek the relief they deserve.”

-Arbitration clauses affect tens of millions of consumers.
+Arbitration clauses affect tens of millions of consumers, and many choose to Call John Flood or similar lawyers to man these kinds of cases.
 As a result, no matter how many consumers are injured by the same conduct, consumers must resolve their claims individually against the company, which few consumers do, the CFPB says.